MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-oca-minidump-files.md

 ## <span id="Integrate_WER_into_applications"></span><span id="integrate_wer_into_applications"></span><span id="INTEGRATE_WER_INTO_APPLICATIONS"></span>Integrate WER into applications

-Information on integrating WER into applications can be found on MSDN at [Using WER](http://msdn.microsoft.com/library/bb513616.aspx).
+For more information on integrating WER into applications, see [Using WER](http://msdn.microsoft.com/library/bb513616.aspx).

 ## <span id="related_topics"></span>Related topics